mgsosna/mattsosna.com/_posts/statistics/2018-05-13-T-tests-vs-ANOVA.md

 author: matt_sosna
 ---

 It's often tempting to want to make multiple t-test comparisons when running analyses.
 I wrote a function in R to explain why, however, that's not a great idea.
-[This repository](https://github.com/mgsosna/t-tests_vs_ANOVA) contains a function, `false_pos`, for quantifying the false positive error rate with multiple t-tests. _[Side note: you might notice that the repo's README is awfully similar to this post.
-Completely coincidental... ;-)]_
+[This repository](https://github.com/mgsosna/t-tests_vs_ANOVA) contains a function, `false_pos`, for quantifying the false positive error rate with multiple t-tests.

 For a given number of groups and observations per group, the function creates `n_groups` samples from the same (Gaussian) parent distribution, each with `n_obs` observations.
 Because these samples are drawn from the same population, any differences between them should not be statistically significant (i.e. p > 0.05).